 - PhD in Population Health Sciences, offered under the aegis of the Harvard Graduate School of Arts and Sciences

 Applications to our masters and doctoral degree programs are reviewed holistically by the selection committees.
 Academic performance, test scores, relevant work experience, letters of recommendation, and the statement of purpose are all weighed equally during the review process.

-What’s the difference between the Master of Science and Master of Public Health degree?
+What is the difference between the Master of Science and the Master of Public Health?

 The Master of Public Health (Global Health Field of Study) explores the emerging professional domain of global health, emphasizing the development of analytical and methodological skills to effectively respond to key challenges affecting the health of populations in a global context.
 The MPH45 is intended to prepare health professionals with prior relevant experience for leadership and management roles in global health at sub-national, national or international levels.

-Is it possible to register as a part-time student in the SM program?
+Is it possible to enroll as a part-time student in the SM program?

 Advisors are assigned during the summer prior to enrollment; however, students are not expected to meet with the academic advisor until Orientation week.
 While not required, applicants are welcome to identify a faculty member with whom their research interests align and summarize this in the statement of purpose section of the application.
 The department seeks to match all students with faculty advisors who share similar professional/research interests.

 Is it possible to change my advisor?